maanavbhavsar/MachineUnlearningInSLMs/README.md

 - Evaluate the trade-offs between knowledge forgetting, fluency, and accuracy using diverse metrics.

 ### Models
-The following small language models will be used in this project:
+The following small language models were used in this project:
 - **Llama-3.2-3B-Instruct**
 - **Nemotron-Mini-4B-Instruct**
 - **Phi-3.5-mini-instruct**

+### Datasets
+- **Shiyu-Lab/Wikipedia Person Unlearn**: Used to train and evaluate unlearning methods.
+- **TruthfulQA**: Used to assess the model's ability to generate accurate and truthful responses post-unlearning.